Flourless Chocolate Cookies

 Notes

 Powdered sugar contains cornstarch which is vital for this recipe to work.
-If you can't eat powdered sugar or cornstarch, beware that the batter may not solidify.
+If you can't eat powdered sugar or cornstarch and omit or substitute, beware that the batter may not solidify.

 Recommended Products